 - Identity Theft and Risk Management

-- Financial Planning is a graduation requirement.
+1. Financial Literacy is a graduation requirement.
 Your job requirement is to attend school every day and be rewarded for your work with a good grade.
 Just like a job in the real world, little effort and responsibility will produce few rewards.
 Your grade will reflect how seriously you take your job as a student.

-- Your grade includes assignments, projects, tests, materials, participation, simulation, etc.
+8. Your grade includes assignments, projects, quizzes, participation, simulation, etc.

-- Absences are not an excuse for incomplete work!
-It is your responsibility to obtain your missed work as soon as you return to class.
-Make-up work must be complete within five days.
+9. Absences are not an excuse for incomplete work!
+It is your responsibility to obtain and complete your missed work.
+Make-up work must be completed within five days.

-- If you need assistance, please ask for a pass to come to this room during your study hall or ask a competent classmate for help.
+10. If you need assistance, please ask for a pass to come to my classroom during your study hall or ask a competent classmate for help.